coderuk/H1emu-Private-Server-Launcher/README.md

     Extract the zip file to a location of your choice.
     Run the executable file.

-Features to come
+Features to come:

-The H1emu Private Server Launcher comes with a variety of features, including:
+    Automatic updates for the launcher

+Current Features:
     Ability to connect to multiple servers
-    Automatic updates for the launcher
-    Server passwords NOT AUTHKEYS
+    Server passwords NOT AUTHKEYS are used for increased protection
-    And much more!

 Contributing